moonbitlang/moonbit-docs/next/toolchain/moon/package.md

 #### Configurable Options

-- The `exports` option is used to specify the function names exported by the `wasm` backend.
+- The `exports` option is used to specify the function names exported by the Wasm backend.

-  For example, in the following configuration, the `hello` function from the current package is exported as the `hello` function in the `wasm` module, and the `foo` function is exported as the `bar` function in the `wasm` module.
-In the `wasm` host, the `hello` and `bar` functions can be called to invoke the `hello` and `foo` functions from the current package.
+  For example, in the following configuration, the `hello` function from the current package is exported as the `hello` function in the Wasm module, and the `foo` function is exported as the `bar` function in the Wasm module.
+In the Wasm host, the `hello` and `bar` functions can be called to invoke the `hello` and `foo` functions from the current package.

   ```json
   {